awsdocs/amazon-connect-admin-guide/doc_source/performance-efficiency-bp.md

 + Use Amazon Kinesis video stream \(KVS\) and AWS Lambda to transcribe call recordings or voice contacts in real\-time using Amazon Transcribe and send the resulting text to Amazon Comprehend for sentiment analysis\.
 + Leverage the [Amazon Connect Agent Event Kinesis Stream](agent-event-streams.md) for real\-time agent CTI and schedule adherence data\.

-### Amazon Elasticsearch Service and Kibana<a name="kibana-bp"></a>
+### Amazon OpenSearch Service and Kibana<a name="kibana-bp"></a>

-Using Amazon Elasticsearch Service and Kibana to process real\-time Amazon Connect data gives you a flexible way to query and visualize real\-time and historical Amazon Connect data beyond native reporting capabilities\.
+Using Amazon OpenSearch Service and Kibana to process real\-time Amazon Connect data gives you a flexible way to query and visualize real\-time and historical Amazon Connect data beyond native reporting capabilities\.

 ### Amazon Connect Contact Lens<a name="contactlens-bp"></a>